 Speckled Ax’s particular claim to fame is that it is one of just a handful of wood-fired coffee roasters in the USA (reminiscent of Witney’s Ue Coffee Roasters in the UK).
 Speckled Ax offers one or two single-origin espressos, plus decaf, in the shop through its Synesso espresso machine.
 There are usually three more single-origins available as filter, through the syphon, V60, Chemex or Aeropress, depending on your particular requirements.
-There’s also bulk-brew until 11am if you’re in a hurry.Continue reading...
+There’s also batch-brew until 11am if you’re in a hurry.Continue reading...

 I first came to Portland, Maine in 2015 to start my journey across the USA, travelling by train from Portland (Maine) to Portland (Oregon).
 Before I set off, I spent a day exploring the city, finding a small, vibrant speciality coffee scene.
 This included Tandem Coffee Roasters with its bakery on Congress Street and the eponymous coffee shop/roastery on Anderson Street, part of an up-and-coming area north of the city centre.